-Epochs: 3-14 Produces: Food Researches: Agricultural Technologies Area of Effect: None throughout all of Europe.
+Epochs: 3-14 Produces: Food

+Researches: Agricultural Technologies

+Agriculture came into existence sometime during the 8th Millennium BC, but took roughly 4,000 years to spread from the Middle East and Greece throughout all of Europe.
 Farming the land was hard work, but it was more productive and reliable than nomadic scrounging and scavenging.
 Since that time, many kinds of plants and animals have been domesticated.
 Through selective breeding, species have been tailored to live in harsher climates, resist disease and pests, and produce more for each harvest.